shift7-ch/katta-docs/OVERVIEW.md

 # Katta Overview

 > [!NOTE]
-> This document gives a high-level technical overview over Katta usage scenarios.
+> This document gives a mid-level technical overview over Katta usage scenarios.

 Katta consists of the following components and sub-components: